Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: List coloring lemmas

 \section{List coloring lemmas}

-In this section we use list-coloring lemmas to forbid a large class of graphs from appearing as subgraphs of mules.
+In this section we use list-coloring lemmas to forbid a large class of graphs from appearing as induced subgraphs of mules.
 In each case, we assume that such a graph $H\lhd G$ appears as an induced subgraph of a mule $G$.
-By the minimality of $G$, we can color $G\setminus H$ with $\Delta-1$ colors.
-If $H$ can be colored regardless of which colors are forbidden by its colored neighbors in $G\setminus H$, then we can clearly extend this coloring to all of $G$.
-We use the term $d_1$-choosable to describe such a graph $H$.
+By the minimality of $G$, we can color $G - H$ with $\Delta-1$ colors.
+If $H$ can be colored regardless of which colors are forbidden by its colored neighbors in $G - H$, then we can clearly extend this coloring to all of $G$.

-In the extended version of this paper \cite{mules_big}, we characterize all graphs $\join{A}{B}$ with $|A|\ge 2$, $|B|\ge 2$ that are not $d_1$-choosable.
-Since the proof of this characterization is lengthy, here we only prove what is necessary for our main result.

 Let $G$ be a graph.
 A \emph{list assignment} to the vertices of $G$ is a function from $V(G)$ to the finite subsets of $\mathbb{N}$.
 A list assignment $L$ to $G$ is \emph{good} if $G$ has a coloring $c$ where $c(v) \in L(v)$ for each $v \in V(G)$.
 It is \emph{bad} otherwise.
 We call the collection of all colors that appear in $L$, the \emph{pot} of $L$.
 That is $Pot(L) \DefinedAs \bigcup_{v \in V(G)} L(v)$.
 For a subgraph $H$ of $G$ we write $Pot_H(L) \DefinedAs \bigcup_{v \in V(H)} L(v)$.
 For $S \subseteq Pot(L)$, let $G_S$ be the graph $G\left[\setb{v}{V(G)}{L(v) \cap S \neq \emptyset}\right]$.
 We also write $G_c$ for $G_{\{c\}}$.
 For $\func{f}{V(G)}{\IN}$, an $f$-assignment on $G$ is an assignment $L$ of lists to the vertices of $G$ such that $\card{L(v)} = f(v)$ for each $v \in V(G)$.
 We say that $G$ is {\it $f$-choosable} if every $f$-assignment on $G$ is good.